Lord Chancellor's Expert and Advisory Panel on the Criminal Legal Aid Review

 Digital Legal Rights

-In taking the Digital Legal Rights project forward, Vicky has brought together a national steering group, chaired by Lord Carlile of Berriew QC CBE.
-Those attending include Professor Michael Zander QC, a member of the Home Office PACE Strategy Board, and senior representatives from the National Police Chief's Council, College of Policing, Law Society, Ministry of Justice, Youth Justice Board, College of Policing, Legal Aid Agency, National Association of Appropriate Adults, Just for Kids Law, Legal Education Foundation and senior academics￼￼.
+In taking the Digital Legal Rights project forward, Vicky has a national steering group, chaired by Lord Carlile of Berriew QC CBE.
+Those attending include Professor Michael Zander QC, a member of the Home Office PACE Strategy Board, and senior representatives from the National Police Chief's Council, College of Policing, Crown Prosecution Service, Law Society, Ministry of Justice, Youth Justice Board, College of Policing, Legal Aid Agency, National Association of Appropriate Adults, Just for Kids Law, Legal Education Foundation and senior academics￼￼.

 As a Co-director of the University of Nottingham's Criminal Justice Research Centre, Vicky also reports to the Advisory Board, which comprises chief officers involved in the criminal justice system.
 Chaired by the Recorder of Nottingham, it includes chief officers from the Police, Law Society, CPS, HM Prison, Probation, HM Courts Service, the Legal Aid Agency and the Criminal Cases Review Commission.

 Vicky was a consultee on the Ministry of Justice's Crime Consultative Group reviewing the post-implementation of the Legal Aid Sentencing and Punishment of Offenders Act 2012.

 She has also presented findings arising from this study at an international conference in Vilnius, Lithuania in November 2017.
 The conference examined quality standards for legal aid as part of the EU project - Enhancing the Quality of Legal Aid: General Standards for Different Countries (No. JUST/2015/JACC/AG/PROC/8632).

 Vicky is working with the Ministry of Justice in identifying different ways of explaining to young suspects their legal rights.
 The App was mentioned by the Ministry when providing the 2018 (paras 37/38( and 2020 (para 123) Updates on the Lammy Review into the treatment of and outcomes for, Black, Asian and Minority Ethnic individuals in the Criminal Justice System.

 She was invited as an expert on criminal legal aid to attend a meeting of the team working on the EU project - "Enhancing the Quality of Legal Aid: General Standards for Different Countries" The project, implemented by Germany, the Netherlands and Lithuania, is coming to a conclusion and the meeting in Frankfurt on 25 June 2018 was to prepare Practice Standards for Legal Aid Providers.